jackyzha0/jackyzha0.github.io/content/thoughts/optical flow.md

 - seed
 ---

-Determine how objects (and/or the camera itself) move in the 3D world
+How do we determine how objects (and/or the camera itself) move in the 3D world?
 Difficulty comes as motion is geometric whereas optical flow is radiometric (about an origin)

 See also: [aperture problem](thoughts/aperture%20problem.md)